 Economic Activities in Cyprus: Primary, Secondary, Tertiary, and Quaternary

-Cyprus, with a population of 1,251,488, is ranked 150th in population size, just behind Mauritius.
+Cyprus, with a population of approximately 1,276,508 (2025), is one of the smaller nations by population size.
 Located in the eastern Mediterranean, Cyprus covers 9,250 square kilometers, ranking 154th in total area, slightly smaller than Lebanon.

 Cyprus’s economic position reflects steady growth and stability, with a focus on sectors like tourism, shipping, and services contributing significantly to its economy.
 The country’s strategic location, favorable tax regime, and skilled workforce continue to attract foreign investment, further bolstering its economic outlook.